ManrajSingh6/Custom-Signup-Form/README.md

 Created the front-end using HTML, CSS, Bootstrap and Javascript.

-The back-end was created using NodeJS and ExpressJS, and all user data is linked and sent to MailChimp using the MailChimp API.
+The back-end was created using NodeJS and ExpressJS.

+All user data is sent to MailChimp using the MailChimp API, and stored in their database.

 The final web-application was deployed using Heroku.